xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/hl_api_guide.rst

 High-Level API Guide
 ===================================

-:term:`HL-API` provides abstraction that helps developers to quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
+:term:`HL-API` helps you quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
 In addition, HL-API provides features such as:

 * :ref:`Auto connection keep-alive <session_label>`
 * :ref:`Auto index management <resource_managers_label>`